c-sonntag/UnknownKraken/README.md

 ### Facade design pattern
 The facade design pattern is use to simplify the complexity of a module.
-In the module, we have 2 to 4 sub folders which are:
+In the module, we have 2 to 4 sub directories which are:
 * api: that contains the highest level of functions/structs of the module.
 * impl: that contains implementation(s) a api files.
 * factory (optional): that contains factories to create complex objects from the api files.